-The financial statements and the report of the Independent Registered Public Accounting Firm, required to be included in this SAI are included in the Trust's Annual Report to Shareholders for the fiscal year ended December 31, 2022 and are incorporated herein by reference.
-The Funds will provide the Annual Report without charge at written request or request by telephone.
+The financial statements and the report of the Independent Registered Public Accounting Firm, required to be included in this SAI are included in the Trust's Annual Report to Shareholders for the fiscal year ended December 31, 2023, and are incorporated herein by reference.
+You can obtain a copy of the Annual Report without charge at written request or request by telephone.